C.D. FAS: The First Steps

 The club played its first match on 26 March 1947 against the previous year's champion Libertad FC at the Finca Modelo (which would be their home stadium for many years).
-The club's founding players were Juan Moreno and Óscar González, Goalkeeper; Tomás Morán, Jorge Brito and Guillermo Herrera, defenders; Manuel Padilla, Lino Medina, Moisés Jovel, Antonio Pérez and Eliseo Ramos, midfielders; Víctor Castro, Tomás Angulo, Antonio Mancía, Antonio Azucena, Mario (Capellan) y Jose (El Torro) González, strikers.
-Armando Chacón was the manager.
-The first match ended in a 4–1 defeat.
+Armando Chacón was the manager and the first match ended in a 4–1 defeat.

-Early History (1948–1959)
+Early history (1948–1959)

 In 1948–49, FAS moved into the First Division for the first time, and have remained their ever since.
 Chacón was still the manager, and the team began on a winning note by defeating Juventud Olimpica 2–1.
 They recorded two more wins over Dragón and Santa Anita (3–0, 3–2 respectively) before losing 3–1 to Cusatleco.
 FAS would ultimately finish 3rd behind Libertad FC and champion Once Municipal.

 In 1951–52, FAS won their first title.
 The manager was Victor Manuel "Pipe" Ochoa, who proceeded to lead the club to a second title in 1953–54.
 During the 1956–57 season, the club came close to relegation, which caused the owners to hire Argentinian coach Alberto Cevasco and bring in the reinforcements of foreign players, including Omar Muraco, Javier Novello, Héctor Marinaro, Héctor Dadeiro and Miguelito Álvarez.
 This move led the club to a third title in 1958–59.

 1960–1992

 In 1961–62, César Viccinio managed the team to its fourth title, while Raul Miralles led the team to another in 1962.
 At the beginning of the 1963, the club moved its headquarters to the newly built Estadio Santaneco.

 The early history of that stadium was marked by tragedy, as goalkeeper Oscar Quiteño collapsed during a friendly match against Orión F.C.
 Efforts to revive him failed, and Quiteño died on the pitch.
 In his honor, the club renamed the stadium to Estadio Quiteño and wore black uniforms for two years.

 Fans came to believe the club was cursed, as Quiteño's death was followed by a fifteen-year title drought.
 Adding to that frustration was that the club reached the finals in 1965, 1968, and 1969 and meet defeat all three times.
 Their tormentor was Alianza, known at that time as the "Orquestra Alba" for their harmony and skill.

 FAS did break that curse with titles in 1977–78, 1978–79, 1981, and 1984.
-In addition, they won the 1979 CONCACAF Champions League by beating The key to that run was forward Jorge "Mágico" González.
+In addition, they won the 1979 CONCACAF Champions League by defeating Jong Colombia 8–2 on aggregate.
+Key to that run was forward Jorge "Mágico" González.
 Widely considered the greatest player in Salvadoran history, Gonzalez was at FAS from 1977 to 1982, and at that time was nicknamed Mago.
 After the 1982 season, he left El Salvador for Spain and La Liga, playing at Cadiz, Barcelona, and Valladolid.

 However, a title drought of ten more years followed.